ERIE COUNTY

 Notes

-Sandusky The passenger station was on National Register of Historic Places and sat at East Washington and Warren Streets.
+Sandusky This station was opened on May 27, 1907 to replace the station listed above (Sandusky Register, 5-26-1907).
+It was on National Register of Historic Places and sat at East Washington and Warren Streets.

-Sandusky The B&O had a 476-foot long freight house on the lake past the end of where Franklin Street intersects with Water Street.
-It was built in 1888.
+Sandusky The B&O had a 476-foot long freight house on the lake past the end of where Franklin Street intersects with Water Street at GPS: 41.460088, -82.707929.
+It was built in 1888-1889.
 The B&O grain elevator was two slips to the east.
 There was also a freight office near that corner and the B&O round house was in between the freight office and freight house.

 Sandusky The PRR passenger station was on the northwest corner of Water and Decatur Streets.
 The freight house was about 400' to the north of the passenger station.